B&Q kitchens

 Click through our gallery to see a range of B&Q kitchens across different prices and styles, including modern and traditional kitchens.

 B&Q has 13 kitchens in its range, including modern, country and colourful designs.
 Each kitchen comes in a selection of colour options, some up to six.
-They are all branded as either Cooke & Lewis, (its more expensive kitchens), or IT, which B&Q describes as 'stylish, affordable and inviting kitchens'.
+They are all branded as either Cooke & Lewis (its more expensive kitchens) or IT, which B&Q describes as 'stylish, affordable and inviting kitchens'.

-But how did B&Q kitchens score in our customer survey?
-Find out by logging in.
+Cost of a mid-range B&Q kitchen: Log in now to discover the price of a mid-range B&Q kitchen when we went undercover to visit each brand to ask for a specific kitchen layout.

+This will also unlock B&Q's scores and our kitchen costs page, where you can see how B&Q compares on price with other kitchen brands and how we collected these prices.
+You can also find out how much the average kitchen costs and read our tips on how to keep costs down.

 Planning/design service: Free design service in store or at home using B&Q Spaces design software.
-This can then be accessed and edited online, but you cannot use the tool until you have had an initial consultation.
+This can then be accessed and edited online, but you can't use the tool until you've had an initial consultation.

 Installation: Optional fitting service where the entire process is managed and carried out by B&Q fitters, at an extra cost.